-The Dawn’s private accommodation in tropical resort-style facilities offers a relaxing and calming environment for our clients to focus on their addiction treatment.
+The Dawns private accommodation in a tropical resort-style facility offers a relaxing and calming environment for our clients to focus on their prescription drug addiction treatment.
 Our licensed team of professionals have extensive experience in treating various types of drug addictions, and an onsite detoxification centre and a team of detox specialists are also available 24/7.
 Our prices are only a quarter of the cost in comparison to a Western centre, and we offer online aftercare support at no additional cost.

 Individual and group therapy